-DANGER ■ All the equipment maintenance and servicing procedures involving internal access need special tools and should be carried out only by trained personnel.
-The components that can be accessed by opening the protective cover with tools cannot be maintenance by user.■ This UPS full complies with "IEC62040-1-1-General and safety requirements for use in operator access area UPS".
+- All the equipment maintenance and servicing procedures involving internal access need special tools and should be carried out only by trained personnel.
+The components that can be accessed by opening the protective cover with tools cannot be maintained by user. - This UPS fully complies with "IEC62040-1-1-General and safety requirements for use in operator access area UPS".
 Dangerous voltages are present within the battery box.
 However, the risk of contact with these high voltages is minimized for non-service personnel.
 Since the component with dangerous voltage can only be touched by opening the protective cover with a tool, the possibility of touching high voltage component is minimized.
-No risk exists to any personnel --- --- when operating the equipment in the normal manner, following the recommended operating procedures in this manual.
+No risk exists to any personnel when operating the equipment in the normal manner, following the recommended operating procedures in this manual.